Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Model and non-Hermitian symmetry

 where $|\Psi_{0,R}\rangle$ and $\langle\Psi_{0,L}|$ are the right and left ground-state wavefunctions of $H$, respectively, satisfying the biorthonormal product

-Following this prescription, for a given spin configuration $\bm{x} =\{x_1, x_2, ..., x_N\}$, we compute the local energy of the system as follows
+Following this prescription, for a given spin configuration $\bm{x} =\{x_1, x_2, ..., x_N\}$, we compute the local energy of the system as follows:

-Note that the choice of whether to use the left or right eigenstate to compute $E_\textrm{loc}$ does not matter since this formulation allows the Hamiltonian to produce the same energy when acting to the left or to the right, which we show in Appendix~\ref{A3}.
-This formulation is particularly important in NH systems and we shall subsequently discuss its relevance.
+Note that the choice of whether to use the left or right eigenstate to compute $E_\textrm{loc}$ does not matter since this formulation allows the Hamiltonian to produce the same energy when acting to the left or to the right, which we show in Sec.
+II of the Supplemental Material~\cite{supmat}.
+This formulation is particularly important in NH systems since it allows to bypass the direct implementation of the biorthogonal product, which will require to train two separate neural networks.
+Additionally, it is instructive to note that $|\Psi_{i,R}\rangle$ and $\langle \Psi_{j,L}|$ are not individually normalized and need not be, since the local energy in Eq.~\eqref{Eq4} is computed as a ratio of amplitudes, which remains invariant under global rescaling of the wavefunctions.

-Before going into more detail on how to recover the true ground state of a NH system, it is important to first discuss what this means for a NH systems.
-While some works provide a possible way to get to the ground state of a NH model \cite{yu2024non, chen2023non}, the concept of a ground state is in principle not well defined and may be subject to many interpretations due to the complex energy spectrum and the lack of a variational principle.
+Before going into more detail on how to recover the true ground state of an NH system, it is important to first discuss what this means for an NH system.
+While some works provide a possible way to get to the ground state of an NH model \cite{yu2024non, chen2023non}, the concept of a ground state is, in principle, not well defined and may be subject to many interpretations due to the complex energy spectrum and the lack of a variational principle.
 In Hermitian systems, the ground-state wavefunction is the eigenstate corresponding to the lowest energy eigenvalue of the Hamiltonian, which is always real due to Hermiticity.
 In NH systems, the eigenvalues of the Hamiltonian can be complex valued, meaning there is no universally defined lowest energy in the conventional sense.
 Instead, the ground state can be defined in terms of eigenstates with the smallest real part, the smallest magnitude, the smallest imaginary part of the eigenvalues, or any other possible combination of these scenarios.
 Here, we propose to find the many-body wavefunction that minimizes the real part of the energy expectation value.
-We will see that the ground-state energy of the NH TFIM is in fact purely real without any imaginary contribution as is also found in Refs.~\cite{lenke2021high, li2014conventional}.
+We will see that the ground-state energy of the NH TFIM is, in fact, purely real without any imaginary contribution, as is also found in Refs.~\cite{lenke2021high, li2014conventional}.

 An additional layer of complexity in the choice of the ground-state wavefunction is that the wavefunctions are handed (left, right), and one needs to choose which eigenstate to use in order to compute the local energy.
 The latter can be easily solved by using our formulation of the local energy in Eq.~\eqref{Eq4}, which becomes the true ground-state energy provided the corresponding ansatz (many-body eigenstate), $\Psi_{0, R/L}$, is the ground-state wavefunction of the Hamiltonian.
 This formulation then enables us not to care about whether we use the right or left wavefunction.